vvorobjov/nrp-documentation/src/nrp/tutorials/tensorflow/tutorial.rst

 Building a "Hello, TensorFlow!"
 Experiment
 ==========================================

 Using TensorFlow within an experiment is now fairly straightforward.
 The structure of the pip installation of TensorFlow is too complex to simply add to your PYTHONPATH as is possible with other libraries.
-Instead we will need to use Python's own site-package parsing library.
+Instead, we will need to use Python's own site-package parsing library.

 You can easily embed the above "Hello, TensorFlow!" example within the :abbr:`NRP (Neurorobotics Platform)` by adding a new Transfer Function: